 Managing ESE risk

-The activities of our customers can have environmental, social and ethical (ESE) impacts including the potential for human rights infringements.
-To help us assess and manage these risks, we operate an ESE risk management framework.
-As part of this process, we conduct due diligence on relevant customers and transactions, considering their impacts as well as expecting our customers to adhere to environmental, social and human rights standards.
+The activities of our customers can have environmental, social and ethical (ESE) impacts – including the potential for human rights infringements.
+To help us assess and manage these risks, we operate an ESE risk management framework which has been live since 2011.
+As part of this process, we conduct due diligence on customers, projects and transactions that present heightened ESE risk.
+We also expect our customers to adhere to environmental, social and human rights standards.

-Sector ESE risk policy positions define the level of risk the bank is prepared to accept, and our expectations of companies to manage ESE risks in the relevant sectors.
+Sector ESE risk appetite positions define the level of ESE risk the bank is prepared to accept, and our expectations of companies to manage ESE risks in the relevant sectors.
 They are reviewed and updated regularly to take account of changes in regulation and good international practice.

 Country Reputational Risk Framework

-The graphs below show the number of corporate customers assessed against our ESE Policy in 2016.
+The graphs below show the number of corporate customers assessed against our ESE policy in 2018.

-The total number of customer ESE assessments undertaken in 2016 (212) remained broadly similar to 2015 (203).
-The 212 customer ESE assessments are represented in the above charts by sector and also by ESE risk category.
+The total number of customer ESE assessments undertaken in 2018 (386) increased by 59% compared to 2017 (243).
+The 386 customer ESE assessments are represented in the above charts by sector and also by ESE Risk Category.